vlandham/vlandham.github.com/_posts/2018-03-23-altair_intro.md

 Vega-lite provides a format to specify data, data encodings, and even [interactions](https://vega.github.io/vega/docs/event-streams/), all in a relatively simple and intuitive specification.

+These packages and [many more](https://vega.github.io/) have been created out of the blood, sweat, and tears of the [UW Interactive Data Lab](https://idl.cs.washington.edu/).
+[Arvind](https://twitter.com/arvindsatya1), [Ham](https://twitter.com/kanitw), [Dom](https://twitter.com/domoritz), [Jeff](https://twitter.com/jeffrey_heer), and all the rest: we can't thank you enough for this vision and these amazing tools!

+Anyway, back to Altair.

-In turn, Altair provides a way to generate these Vega-lite specifications using an intuitive and pythonic API.
+Altair provides a way to generate these Vega-lite specifications using an intuitive and pythonic API.
+So we can write python, but get out Vega-Lite.
 Intrigued?
 Then let's get started!

-## Jupyter Lab
+## JupyterLab Experimentation

 All my experimentation has been done using the newly-ready-for-use [JupyterLab](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906), the successor to Jupyter Notebooks.